-What is the perfect exhaustion remedy after a crazy introduction to Europe? (in Edinburgh: see previous post here) More fast-paced truthful travel, of course!
+What is the perfect exhaustion remedy after a crazy introduction to Europe? (in Edinburgh: see previous post here) More fast-paced truthful travel, of course, taking in Great Britain sights.

 Glasgow, Bath and Cornwall were amazing, each in their own ways.
 We decided to add these three stops to our trip for various reasons.
 Most important was Cornwall, which is where my grandmother is from.